m-aparna/Green-Buddy/README.md

             https://places.googleapis.com/v1/places:searchText

-   This url returns information about a set of places based on a string — for example "pizza in New York"
+   The above endpoint returns information about a set of places based on a string — for example "pizza in New York"

    Pass all parameters in the JSON request body or in headers as part of the POST request.
 For example: